 Want to show your support for #500Elephants and #KeepItMoving?
 View, download and share these resources to show your support.

 African Parks is a non-profit conservation organisation that takes on the complete responsibility for the rehabilitation and long-term management of national parks in partnership with governments and local communities.
-African Parks manages 10 national parks and protected areas in seven countries covering six million hectares: Malawi, Zambia, Central African Republic, the Democratic Republic of Congo, the Republic of Congo, Rwanda and Chad.
+African Parks manages 11 national parks and protected areas in eight countries covering six million hectares: Benin, Central African Republic, Chad, the Democratic Republic of Congo, the Republic of Congo, Malawi, Rwanda and Zambia.
 Visit www.african-parks.org to learn more.